chrysanthusobinna/hotel-app/README.md

 - **Name**: Ensures the name contains only alphabetical characters and hyphens.
 - **Phone Number**: Validates phone numbers using a regular expression.
 - **Email**: Validates the email format and checks for duplicates.
-- **Room Class**: Ensures the room class is one of "Single", "Double", or "Suite".
-- **Room Number**: Ensures the room number is a positive integer.
-- **Amount Paid**: Ensures the amount paid is a valid, non-negative number.

 ---